ClintH/kattegat/INSTALL NODE.md

 5. Install XCode's command line tools by pasting the following text and pressing ENTER:

 	`xcode-select --install`
+6. Make sure you're in your home directory:

+    `cd ~`

+7. Make sure you have a '.profile' file:

+    `touch .profile`

-6. Install nvm by pasting the following text and pressing ENTER:
+8. Install nvm by pasting the following text and pressing ENTER:

 	`curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.31.0/install.sh | bash`

-7. Close Terminal and open it again, as instructed by the nvm installer
+9. Close Terminal and open it again, as instructed by the nvm installer
-8. Test that nvm is working by typing `nvm` followed by ENTER.
+10. Test that nvm is working by typing `nvm` followed by ENTER.
 You should see a bunch of text.
 Mac users: If you get an error "Command not found", please jump to the section below and then come back and continue.
-9. Install the latest stable version of Node.js.
+11. Install the latest stable version of Node.js.
 Paste the following and press ENTER:

 	`nvm install v5.0`

-10. Test that Node is working by typing `node --version` and pressing ENTER.
+12. Test that Node is working by typing `node --version` and pressing ENTER.
 You should see a version number printed.
-12. Success!
+13. Success!
 Now you can continue with the rest of the install steps.

 If you need to remove Node.js run `nvm uninstall stable`.
 If that doesn't work you can manually remove it [by following these instructions](https://gist.github.com/ddo/668630454ea0d74fdc21).